 Hydromorphone may cause serious or life-threatening breathing problems, especially during the first 24 to 72 hours of your treatment and any time your dose is increased.
 Your doctor will monitor you carefully during your treatment.
 Tell your doctor if you have slowed breathing or have or have ever had asthma.
 Your doctor will probably tell you not to take hydromorphone.
 Also tell your doctor if you have or have ever had lung disease such as chronic obstructive pulmonary disease (a group of diseases that affect the lungs and airways), a head injury or any condition that increases the pressure in your brain. or kyphoscoliosis (curving of the spine that may cause breathing problems).
 The risk that you will develop breathing problems may be higher if you are an older adult, or are weakened or malnourished due to disease.
 If you experience any of the following symptoms, call your doctor immediately or get emergency medical treatment: slowed breathing, long pauses between breaths, or shortness of breath.

-Drinking alcohol, taking prescription or non-prescription medications that contain alcohol, or using street drugs during your treatment with hydromorphone increases the risk that you will experience serious, life-threatening side effects.
-Talk to your doctor about the risks of drinking alcohol or using street drugs during your treatment.
+Drinking alcohol, taking prescription or nonprescription medications that contain alcohol, or using street drugs during your treatment with hydromorphone increases the risk that you will experience serious, life-threatening side effects.
+Do not drink alcohol, take prescription or nonprescription medications that contain alcohol, or use street drugs during your treatment.

 Swallow the extended-release tablets whole.
 Do not split, chew, dissolve, or crush them.
 If you swallow broken, chewed, crushed, or dissolved tablets you may receive too much hydromorphone at once instead of receiving the medication slowly over time.
 This may cause serious breathing problems or death.